 110 Elk Avenue South, Fayetteville, TN 37334

-Within 15 calendar days after receipt of the complaint, Emad Alaweneh, or his designee will meet with the complainant to discuss the complaint and the possible resolutions.
-Within 15 calendar days of the meeting, Emad Alaweneh, or his designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille, or audio tape.
+Within 15 calendar days after receipt of the complaint, Shelia Childress, or her designee will meet with the complainant to discuss the complaint and the possible resolutions.
+Within 15 calendar days of the meeting, Shelia Childress, or her designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille, or audio tape.
 The response will explain the position of the CITY OF FAYETTEVILLE and offer options for substantive resolution of the complaint.

-If the response by Emad Alaweneh, or his designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the City Administrator, Scott Collins or his designee.
+If the response by Shelia Childress, or her designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the City Administrator, Scott Collins or his designee.

 Within 15 calendar days after receipt of the appeal, the City Administrator, Scott Collins or his designee will meet with the complainant to discuss the complaint and possible resolutions.
 Within 15 calendar days after the meeting, the City Administrator, Scott Collins or his designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.

-All written complaints received by Emad Alaweneh, or his designee, appeals to the City Administrator, Scott Collins or his designee, and responses from these two offices will be retained by the CITY OF FAYETTEVILLE for at least three years.
+All written complaints received by Shelia Childress, or her designee, appeals to the City Administrator, Scott Collins or his designee, and responses from these two offices will be retained by the CITY OF FAYETTEVILLE for at least three years.